 - Big Six – this bet is considered a future one because punters have to guess six winners for six races.

-- Quadrella – similar to big six, Quadrella betting lines allow bettors to pick four winners for four races.
+- Quadrella – similar to big six, Quadrella betting lines allows bettors to pick four winners for four races.

 Race Classes & Types

-Professional horse racing is divided to specific classes and tracks for each event.
+Professional horse racing is divided into specific classes and tracks for each event.
 Classifications determine where horses race and how well they do.
 Most thoroughbreds start with maiden races and will run according to their weight.
 Winning these races, also called a maiden plate, can launch a horse’s career and set their price for buyers.

 If they win a maiden race, horses are then eligible for a wide variety of classes.
 Horses can be categorised by age, weight and gender for certain races.
 Added to this, races are basically classified by the track length, surface and difficulty.
 The top five racetracks and events in Australia include: